Trade Forex with the Chinese Yuan

 |itrader||$250||CySEC||UP TO $30,000 per T&C||Read Review||Visit Broker|

 * Not valid for EU traders, T&C apply

 A Guide to the Chinese Economy

-The socialist market economy of China is the second largest in the world when measured by nominal GDP and the biggest global economy in terms of its PPP.
-Up until, 2015, the economy of China was the fastest growing in the world, averaging a rate of growth of 10% over thirty years.
-Although China’s private sector is currently burgeoning, its public sector is responsible for a much larger share of the national economy due to the political and historical facts of the country’s economy.
-China’s economy is heavily based upon manufacturing and indeed the country has the biggest worldwide manufacturing economy, being the biggest world goods exporter.
-As well as being a global manufacturing hub, China also has the fast growing consumer market in the world, being the second biggest importer worldwide.
+The socialist market economy of China is the second largest in the world when measured by nominal GDP, and the biggest global economy in terms of its PPP.
+Up until 2015, the economy of China was the fastest-growing in the world, averaging a rate of growth of 10% over 30 years.
+Although China’s private sector is currently burgeoning, its public sector is responsible for a much larger share of the national economy due to the political and historical realities of the country’s economy.
+China’s economy is heavily based on manufacturing, and indeed the country has the biggest worldwide manufacturing economy, being the world’s biggest goods exporter.
+As well as being a global manufacturing hub, China also has the fastest-growing consumer market in the world, being the second biggest importer worldwide.
 China has a key role to play in international trade, being the world’s largest trading nation.
-It has been a member of the World Trade Organisation since 2001 and the country has also forged free trading agreements with a number of countries including Pakistan, Switzerland, New Zealand, South Korea and Australia.
+It has been a member of the World Trade Organisation since 2001, and the country has also forged free-trading agreements with a number of countries including Pakistan, Switzerland, New Zealand, South Korea and Australia.

 Although the coastal regions of China are quite industrialised, in the hinterland the regions show less industrial development.
 Agricultural products are also essential to the Chinese economy, with over 300 million of the population being employed in this industry.
-China is the world’s major producer of rice and is also one of the world’s principal sources of corn, wheat, tobacco, peanuts, fish, soy beans, potatoes, pork and other non-food crops like cotton and oil seeds.
+China is the world’s major producer of rice, and is also one of the world’s principal sources of corn, wheat, tobacco, peanuts, fish, soy beans, potatoes, pork and other non-food crops such as cotton and oil seeds.